GrigorSarkisyan/GrigorSarkisyan/README.md

 ### I'm a QA-engineer at Saber Interactive, which creates exciting video games for PC, PS and Xbox.

-* 🌍 I'm based in Minsk, Belarus
+* 🌍 I'm based in Warsaw, Poland
 * ✉️ You can contact me at [sgs01111991@gmail.com](mailto:sgs01111991@gmail.com)
 * 🧠  I'm learning Python and SQL